Craving a hearty and comforting meal that’s packed with flavor and nutrition? Look no further than these 20 Best Dal Recipes.

 Quick and easy Red Lentil Curry, also known as Masoor Dal, is sure to become a staple for your vegetarian meals.
 Made with red lentils, aromatic spices, and fresh ingredients like ginger and garlic, it’s flavorful and hearty.

-This super delicious, healthy, and budget-friendly vegan meal can be made in less than 30 minutes.
+This super delicious, wholesome, and budget-friendly vegan meal can be made in less than 30 minutes.
 Serve it with rice or naan for a satisfying vegetarian meal.

 Chana Dal